Mamta3-patidar/Handsmen-Threads/README.md

-HandsMen Threads Salesforce DX Project
+HandsMen Threads Salesforce DX Project///
 Welcome to the HandsMen Threads Salesforce DX project!
 This repository contains all metadata and automation for managing customers, orders, products, inventory, and marketing campaigns in Salesforce.

 Overview